-Morning and E Block Reflections can also accumulate and alternative consequences will be assessed for repeat offenses/patterns.
+Morning, E Block, At Home Reflections can also accumulate and alternative consequences will be assessed for repeat offenses/patterns.
 Patterns are always concerning.
 A family meeting could be called to address the concerns and additional consequences/discipline status could be determined by the Director.
 Also see below for details on suspension and Disciplinary Warning or Probation.

-Disciplinary Procedures for Director Notification Offenses:
+Disciplinary Procedures/Consequences for Tier 3/Director Notification:

-A Director Notification offense requires an immediate meeting with the Director.
-The Director will usually meet with the student's Advisor and Grade Dean to discuss the situation and a parent meeting may be held immediately; the student may then also be sent home.
+A Tier 3/Director Notification requires an immediate meeting with the Director.
+The Director will usually meet with the student's Advisor and Grade Dean to discuss the situation and a family meeting may be held immediately; the student may then also be sent home.
 Consequences are at the discretion of the Director.
 One of these violations on its own or continual disregard of school rules may result in discipline including but not limited to: loss of privileges, suspension, placement on Disciplinary Warning or Probation, or expulsion.